FDG25/Web-Applications-1-Project/README.md

 - Table `incompatibilities` - contains course_code incompatible_with
 - Table `selection` - contains course_code student_id

-# A collapsible section with markdown
 <details>
   <summary>Click to see how the tables were created!</summary>

-  ## Heading
-  1. A numbered
-  2. list
-     * With some
-     * Sub bullets
 </details>

 ## Main React Components